Former FBI Official With Top Security Clearance Was Reportedly Involved In Capitol Riot

 One of the individuals charged in the storming of the U.S. Capitol on January 6 is a former FBI agent with top security clearance, The Hill reported.

 According to the publication, Thomas Edward Caldwell, who is allegedly a leader of the far-right militia group Oath Keepers, is facing four charges for his purported role in the violence.
-One such charge is conspiracy to commit an offense — the first conspiracy charge filed against individuals involved in the riot.
+One such charge is conspiracy to commit an offense — the first such charge filed against individuals involved in the riot.

 "Caldwell, a Navy veteran, worked as a section chief for the FBI from 2009 to 2010, and he also ran a consulting firm that performed work for several U.S. government agencies, his attorney wrote," The Hill reported.